-- (1) When required, the owner must install at their own expense, street lights providing a minimum illuminance level of 1.0 foot-candles (10.8 lux), in accordance with a plan prepared by the owner's engineer and approved by the Planning Commission. - (2) The design of light standards must be approved by the City Engineer before installation. - (3) Provisions must be made to energize street lights when 25% of the dwellings within a subdivision or land development are constructed.
+- (1) When required, the owner must install at their own expense, street lights providing a minimum illuminance level of 1.0 foot-candles (10.8 lux), in accordance with a plan prepared by the owner's engineer and approved by the Planning Commission. - (2) The design of light standards must be approved by the City Engineer before installation. - when 25% of the dwellings within a subdivision or land development are constructed.
 The owner is responsible for all utility costs involved in lighting the streets until such time that the streets are accepted by the city as public streets.